 Shout out to my wonderful dad for this entry.
-He is a big sci-fi/fantasy fan and immediately mentioned bards as a criminally underrated profession in speculative fiction.
+He is a big sci-fi/fantasy fan and immediately mentioned bards as a criminally underrated job in fantasy.

 What Is It?
 A bard is someone who sings songs, tells jokes, and enraptures audiences with tales of legendary heroes and monsters.
 Bards are most often seen in D&D campaigns, where they are capable of dealing damage through ruthless mockery, charming enemies, and even healing with a word.
 But aside from that, they don’t make many appearances in fantasy.
 Or if they do, it’s as the comic relief side character.

 Why Should We See It More?
 Because bards are a great representation of the power of the arts and storytelling.
 The arts are why most of us have the will to live (if we’re being honest), and stories have the power to shape, well, everything.
 Why not embrace a profession that celebrates that?